All Episodes

 Yeah.

-I have a feeling that if some kind of judgment was like ruled against Candace Owens, ordering her to pay any amount of money, she would be like, Pry it from my cold, dead hands.
+I have a feeling that if some kind of judgment was ruled against Candace Owens, ordering her to pay any amount of money, she would be like, Pry it from my cold, dead hands.

 Isn't that right, listeners?

-Like, honestly, when I watched that last video, part of me, and maybe this is just being in denial that somebody could be so fucking stupid, but part of me thinks that it's just kind of acting, that she's kind of like playing a character because she knows, at least for her, this is the easiest way that she can do the least amount of effort and make the most amount of money.
+Like, honestly, when I watched that last video, part of me, and maybe this is just being in denial that somebody could be so fucking stupid, but part of me thinks that it's just kind of acting, that she's kind of playing a character because she knows, at least for her, this is the easiest way that she can do the least amount of effort and make the most amount of money.

 I mean, it's a basic tactic.

-You got to punch up, not just not merely because it's like ethical, because it's a good content strategy.
+Not just because it's like ethical, because it's a good content strategy.

-You need to get people higher up the social totem pole because if they react to you, if you fight back, oh, you've got conflict, you've got narrative, you've got drama, you have all the good recipes for good conflict.
+You need to get people higher up the social token pole because if they react to you, if you fight back, oh, you've got conflict.

-And if they're smart, they'll just back down so you don't get to fight.
+And sometimes, sometimes if you might even legally threaten a member of Congress and they're smart, they'll just back down so you don't get to fight.

 He's talking about himself again.

-And I'm starting to wonder, like, maybe it's like within the pursuit for content that the brain gets like mushy and starts to believe the conspiracy theories because you don't start to think in terms of like reality anymore.
+like mushy and starts to believe the conspiracy theories because you don't start to think in terms of like reality anymore.

-Like, I don't know, I wonder we haven't really looked into that as a culture.
+Like, I don't know, I wonder, we haven't really looked into that as a culture.

 I think scientists need to be looking at how much you post versus like your grip on reality.